Tushar-N7/samsung-riscv/README.md

 ---

-This repository contains a collection of six tasks completed as part of the **samsung-riscv** initiative.
+This repository contains a collection of five tasks completed as part of the **samsung-riscv** initiative.
 Each task is documented and organized into its own folder for easy access and reference.

 ## Repository Structure